 ENGL 460 - Seminar in English (4)

 Close analysis is made of a selected number of texts connected by theme or author(s).
 A research-based seminar paper or project is required.
 Students may repeat this course for credit with a change in topic.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: Four 300/400-level English courses, or by consent of department chair.